July 2025

 • Praise your child’s efforts to do better.
 This might be acknowledging them trying more with their homework or organization.
 Show them that you’ve noticed their improvements, even if they haven’t met their goals yet.

 • Find activities outside of school where your child can have positive experiences and build connections.
-Some kids thrive on sports teams or in clubs or religious groups.
+Some kids thrive on sports teams, clubs or religious groups.

 Visit your child’s pediatrician or a mental health professional if your child’s anxiety or stress levels seem dramatically different when you talk about school.
 It’s normal for kids to complain when summer is about to end, but if their overall outlook changes, they may need to see someone.